burlster1980/arupcodev060/content/creating-modules/images.md

 			<ul class="featureList">
 				<li class="tick">To present striking and engaging visuals that bring our work to life</li>
 				<li class="tick">To support written content: images of the finished result, work in progress, and featuring people - all help contextualise the work we do</li>
-				<li class="tick">Do not just add in images simply to 'break up' text - add them where they can help the flow of a story, or add context for the reader.</li>
+				<li class="cross">Do not just add in images simply to 'break up' text - add them where they can help the flow of a story, or add context for the reader</li>
 			</ul>
 			<h5><a id="half-bleed" name="half-bleed"></a>Half bleed images</h5>
 			<p><b>Recommended use:</b></p>
 			<ul class="featureList">
-				<li class="tick">Presenting an image that does not take up a large amount of space on page and disrupt the flow of the story - an image that fits nicely with the surrounding content, and doesn't require great prominence or inspection.</li>
+				<li class="tick">Presenting an image that does not take up a large amount of space on page and disrupt the flow of the story - an image that fits nicely with the surrounding content, and doesn't require great prominence or inspection</li>
-				<li class="tick">To support a paragraph of text where it relates to the concept/idea explained.</li>
+				<li class="tick">To support a paragraph of text where it relates to the concept/idea explained</li>
-				<li class="tick">We can see all of the focal point within the dimensions of the image (nothing is too small to view, our cropped out of the image).</li>
+				<li class="tick">We can see all of the focal point within the dimensions of the image (nothing is too small to view, our cropped out of the image)</li>
-				<li class="tick">It is supported with a caption to explain what the user is seeing in the image, or how it relates to what they have just read.</li>
+				<li class="tick">It is supported with a caption to explain what the user is seeing in the image, or how it relates to what they have just read</li>
 			</ul>
-			<p><b>Example 1 - correctly presented half bleed image</b></p>
+			<p><b>Example one - correctly presented half bleed image</b></p>
 			<ul class="featureList">
 				<li class="tick">Image helps reader understand more about the project design</li>
 				<li class="tick">Image is supported with a caption</li>